Vendel Endrédy

 Vendel Endrédy O.Cist.
-(January 19, 1895 in Fertőendréd, Hungary, died December 29, 1981 in Pannonhalma) was a Hungarian monk, and the abbot of Zirc, Pilis-Paszto and St. Gotthard abbeys and Abbot President of the Zirc Congregation 1939–1981.
+(January 19, 1895, in Fertőendréd, Hungary – December 29, 1981, in Pannonhalma) was a Hungarian monk, and the abbot of Zirc, Pilis-Paszto and St. Gotthard abbeys and abbot president of the Zirc Congregation 1939–1981.

 Life

 He was the fourth of ten children and grew up in a farming family in the Hungarian county of Győr-Moson-Sopron.
 He attended a school run by Benedictines in Győr and received the Cistercian habit at Zirc Abbey in 1917.

-Endrédy studied Theology, Mathematics and Physics; after receiving his teaching certificate in 1922 he became a teacher at the Cistercian school in Budapest.
+Endrédy studied theology, mathematics and physics; after receiving his teaching certificate in 1922 he became a teacher at the Cistercian school in Budapest.
 In 1938 he became principal and a year later, in 1939, he was elected abbot of Zirc.
+As abbot, he initiated subsidized land acquisition for agricultural workers and education.
 During the war the monastery and its schools suffered severe losses and in 1948 the Communist regime took over all five of the abbey's schools.
 Endrédy fled to Rome in November 1948 but soon returned to Hungary, fully aware that he would be incarcerated by the Communists.
-Upon his return, he brought a message from Pope Pius XII to Kardinal Mindszenty, who had been placed under house arrest on December 26, 1948.
+Upon his return, he brought a message from Pope Pius XII to Kardinal Mindszenty, who had been placed under house arrest on December 26, 1948, and who had befriended Endredy.